TUIASI-AC-IoT/proiectrcp2025-biteater/README.md

-# 🚀 RCP Project: Reliable File Transfer over UDP with Sliding Window
+# Flow Control with Sliding window protocol

 This project implements a **reliable file transfer protocol** built on top of the **User Datagram Protocol (UDP)**.
 It utilizes the **Selective Repeat with NAK** algorithm for flow control and error management.
 The User Interface (UI) is structured as a Terminal GUI application (TUI) using the **Textual** library.